Facility of utmost importance.

 The U.S. Air Force Research Laboratory, which runs PROJECT STARFIRE, said the observatory’s large telescope, by using adaptive optics, could distinguish objects in orbit the size of a basketball at a distance of 1,000 miles, or 1600 kilometers.

-The STARFIRE researchers are now investigating how to use guide stars and flexible mirrors in conjunctive with powerful lasers that could flash their beams into space to knock out enemy satellites.
+The STARFIRE researchers are now investigating how to use guide stars and flexible mirrors in conjunction with powerful lasers that could flash their beams into space to knock out enemy satellites.

 The Air Force budget documents call the telescope a “weapons-class beam director”: